Businessplan.Earlylight.io | Updated: Feb 2026

 • Launch education and volunteer pathways with high schools and ranch visits.

-• Draft Phase 2 local-production timeline and biodigester test protocol package.
+• Draft Phase 2 local-production timeline and module test protocol package.

 • Quarter checkpoint targets: cumulative revenue ~$100K and full Phase 1 staffing in place.